Global Tax Policy

 We believe that taxes are part of a well-ordered society.
 To that end, our Global Tax Policy outlines and describes the governing principles for tax management at DSV.

-DSV has operational companies in more than 80 countries, all of which are governed by national and international tax legislation.
-The following outlines the DSV Panalpina Group’s Global Tax Policy and describes the governing principles for tax management that apply to the entire Group of companies.
+DSV has operational companies in more than 90 countries, all of which are governed by national and international tax legislation.
+This document outlines the DSV Group’s Global Tax Policy and describes our governing principles for tax management.

 We support local communities all over the world

 We help to achieve a better and more sustainable future

 DSV's tax policy directly contributes to achieving UN’s Sustainable Development Goals #16 and #17.
 In addition, DSV's tax payments indirectly contribute to achieving most of the 17 Sustainable Development Goals

 The distribution of funds from DSV's tax payments is of course entirely managed by local governing bodies, which means that our contribution to SDG targets in respect of taxes is indirect and mostly relevant whenever massive investment (funded by taxes) is required.

 The general tax policy of the DSV Group is to comply with tax legislation and to meet legal requirements, including timely filing of tax returns and tax payments.
 At the same time, DSV has an obligation to ensure a return for our shareholders by managing tax to secure a competitive effective tax rate in accordance with tax legislation.

 DSV pays taxes (direct and indirect) in the countries in which we operate and where profits are generated.
 DSV’s approach to tax planning is to support the local and global business activities by ensuring that DSV is not subject to double taxation while following both national and international tax legislation.

 We maintain an open dialogue with tax authorities